Arb-Capital/wsgem-llamalend/docs/instances/wstgbp.md

 is byte-identical to this tree's build, and drills a synthetic publication, a feed pause and a 100% spread against the deployed contract.

+**Before step 3 — the ~2026-08-14 publication.** The next publication is expected around 2026-08-14 (weekly cadence from the 2026-08-07 observation).
+Keep the checkpoint warm — poke `price_w` within a few hours before the window, or banked allowance masks the absorption shape again, as it did on 2026-08-07 — and record the observed shape here for this cycle.
+That closes the step-2 gap the table above concedes: one publication observed, the hours-long absorption not yet seen live.

 ### Market — step 3

 | Contract | Address |